Frazmatic/reading-notes/301/class-07.md

 1. Who is Roy Fielding?

+One of the main people who helped create HTTP.

 2. Why don't the techniques that we use today work well when we need to be able to talk to all of the machines in the world?

+They weren't designed to communicate with a potentially massive number of systems accross a massive network.

 3. What is the HTTP protocol that Fielding and his friends created?

+A protocol that allows machines to make requests for resources via a network, and uses URLs to provide "location" data for the resources.

 4. What does a `GET` do?

+Requests a resource from a web server.

 5. What does a `POST` do?

+Adds a resource to a web server.